 Perhaps you have noticed that you are struggling to get an erection?
 Once again, this does not mean that you have prostate cancer.
 There are many other health factors to consider like diabetes, smoking, cardiovascular disease, or simply getting older.
 Life happens, and we need to accept the aging process at some point.

 Having said that, identifying symptoms should raise a red flag immediately.
-A warning sign is a sign and you need to get them checked out by a doctor asap.
+A warning sign is a sign and you need to get them checked out by the doctor asap.

 What Causes Prostate Cancer?